CREDITORS’ VOLUNTARY LIQUIDATION

 What is creditors’ voluntary liquidation?

-Creditors’ voluntary liquidation is an option when a business lacks a viable model.
-Appointing a liquidator minimises directors’ personal liability for insolvent trading and creditor-defeating dispositions.
-It ensures equitable treatment of creditors, alleviates stress for directors, and allows employees to claim unpaid entitlements through the Fair Entitlements Guarantee (FEG) scheme.
-The liquidator’s involvement mitigates risks associated with ATO debts and Director Penalty Notices.
+Creditors’ voluntary liquidation is an effective solution for businesses without a viable model.
+By appointing a liquidator, directors can minimise personal liability for insolvent trading and creditor-defeating dispositions.
+Liquidation ensures fair treatment of creditors, reduces stress for directors, and allows employees to claim unpaid entitlements through Australia’s Fair Entitlements Guarantee (FEG) scheme.
+Additionally, the liquidator’s role helps mitigate risks associated with ATO debts and Director Penalty Notices.

 THE PROCESS